Royal Society: President

 The president of the Royal Society is the head of both the society and the council.
 The details for the presidency were set out in the second charter and initially had no limit on how long a president could serve; under current society statute, the term is five years.

-The current president is Adrian Smith, who took over from Venki Ramakrishnan on 30 November 2020.
+The current president is Sir Paul Nurse, who took over from Adrian Smith on 1 December 2025.
 Historically, the duties of the president have been both formal and social.
 The Cruelty to Animals Act, 1876 left the president as one of the few individuals capable of certifying that a particular experiment on an animal was justified.
 In addition, the president is to act as the government's chief (albeit informal) advisor on scientific matters.
 Yet another task is that of entertaining distinguished foreign guests and scientists.

 Permanent staff

 The society is assisted by a number of full-time paid staff.
 The original charter provided for "two or more Operators of Experiments, and two or more clerks"; as the number of books in the society's collection grew, it also became necessary to employ a curator.
 The staff grew as the financial position of the society improved, mainly consisting of outsiders, along with a small number of scientists who were required to resign their fellowship on employment.
 The current executive director is Dame Julie Maxton DBE.